Recent changes to the NIHR Stage 1 application guidance notes (as at October 2020)

 Please upload any letters of support from study collaborators or partners.
 Where applicable a letter from the provider of the intervention costs for the purposes of the study should be provided.

-Supporting research papers not yet published or publically available should be provided.
+Supporting research papers not yet published or publicly available should be provided.

 Acknowledge, review and submit